shybovycha/shybovycha.github.io/_drafts/2025-03-27-modal-text-editors.md

     - `s` performs a Flash search (with literal references to different points in text)
     - `S-s` performs a treesitter Flash search
 - terminal
+    - trying to utilize zellij instead of built-in NeoVim terminal, following the "one tool for its purpose" principle
     - `<leader>t` toggles a terminal
     - `C-\ C-n` switches terminal to Normal mode, but I also remapped it to `<Esc><Esc>`
     - `i` switches terminal to Insert mode